projectmesa/mesa/docs/intro-tutorial.rst

 Batch Run
 ~~~~~~~~~~~

-Like we mentioned above, you usually won't run a model only once, but multiple times: with fixed parameters to find the overall distributions the model generates, and with varying parameters to analyze how they drive the model's outputs and behaviors.
+Like we mentioned above, you usually won't run a model only once, but multiple times, with fixed parameters to find the overall distributions the model generates, and with varying parameters to analyze how they drive the model's outputs and behaviors.
 Instead of needing to write nested for-loops for each model, Mesa provides a BatchRunner class which automates it for you.

 .. code-block:: python